Pratikshagirme/bookStoreApp/README.md

-Tech Stack: Node.js, Express.js, MongoDB, React.js, JavaScript (ES6+), HTML5, CSS3
+Tech Stack: Node.js, Express.js, MongoDB, React.js

 Full-Stack Development: Engineered a complete client-server web application to provide a simple and user-friendly platform for browsing and managing books.
 The project demonstrates integration between frontend and backend systems.